Love and death in the Eternal City — Nic Costa is back

 No author has ever brought Rome so alive for me — nor made it seem so sinister.
 Peter James

 Over the next eight books Nic and his colleagues delve into Italian history, art, culture and food, in Rome, Venice and for one brief outing partly in San Francisco in Dante’s Numbers.
-At the moment they’re taking a well-earned break while David explores other parts of the world.
-But they’re not forgotten…
+Now, after a break of nearly ten years, Nic Costa and his team are back…

 The Fallen Angel (Book 9)